urbanmachinist/DatePickerCrash/README.md

 The storyboard has a single view which is connected to the ViewController.swift class.
-The view has just 2 UITextFields, and each has an IBOutlet.
+The view consists of solely 2 UITextFields, each of which has an IBOutlet into the ViewController class.

-Steps:
+Steps to reproduce the crash:

 1. Run the project.
 2. Tap on the top text field -> shows the date picker.